Baobab-Prince/arrowFunctions/README.md

 # arrowFunctions

-Practicing the different types of functions and converting them into arrow functions.
+With this JS app, I am able to convert different types of functions into arrow functions.